 Creating a Database with LDAP Authentication¶

 A database with LDAP authentication delegates the authentication of users to an LDAP server.
-The benefit over the Normal authentication is that you rely on an LDAP server such as Microsoft Windows Active Directory to authenticate users.
+The benefit over the Internal authentication is that you rely on an LDAP server such as Microsoft Windows Active Directory to authenticate users.
 This simplifies the management of users and their privileges.
 You can get more details about how to create a database with LDAP authentication in the section LDAP Authentication.